Being a few steps away from your goals is certainly an amazing feeling, not just for a man.

 Bhutan is an ancient and traditional land, but behind a facade of enormous mountain scenery and unknown forest areas, alongside a horizon of snow-capped mountains, dense forests, steep cliffs, with monumental architecture, sometimes even with the sides of a dazzling and glittering nation.

 The construction of the airport in Bhutan was not only one of the toughest tasks we've ever had.
 There were no major problems with the planning of the airport.
 People were not so easily worried, which was really surprising considering the significance of the airport, and yet the decisive advantage for our team of engineers, but with a trackback of too many mistakes than any project can normally risk.

 Bhutan's airport was in actual fact not designed and built by engineers who had left the elite universities honored.
 We used the windows of these elite universities just too often to upgrade our equipment.
-Some of the mighty monastery fortresses were fortified gold fortresses that were easier to enter.
-Only the narrow gates allow access and in 400 years these locks were rarely attacked.
+Some of the mighty monastery fortresses were fortified gold fortresses that were easier to enter than these elite universities.
+Only the narrow gates allow access and in 400 years these castles were rarely attacked.

 The fact that the airport should be located near the capital Thimphu was fact from the beginning.
 The possibilities of modern airport buildings are enormous, especially when several thousand kilometers of undeveloped land is ahead.
 The fact that a small construction then led to problems due to too much discussion then seemed wondrously surprising for everyone.

-The Uma of Como Paro is probably one of the best hotels in the Himalayas and of course, we spent a few nights there.
-However, free Wi-Fi, excellent salads and pizza were not the only ingredients for exciting days in one of the country's most remote areas.
+The Uma of Como Paro is probably one of the best hotels in the Himalayas and of course we spent a few nights there.
+However, free Wi-Fi, exquisite salads and pizza were not the only ingredients for exciting days in one of the most remote areas of the country.